 Chatbot visibility and actionability

 Every day we make decisions and use our full knowledge and experience to support those decisions.
 But how does one make decisions about improving customer satisfaction or prioritising customer service without true visibility and understanding of what the customers’ experience is like?
 You do it randomly – getting it wrong more likely than right.
-There is no way of telling which chatbot conversations are actually helpful, which situations are more troublesome for the bot and whether the responses given to the customers are even factually correct.
+There is no way of telling which chatbot conversations are actually helpful.
+It is hard to understand which situations are more troublesome for the bot.
+Moreover, people do not know whether the responses given to the customers are even factually correct.
 All of these are small but important details and therefore usually invisible for the owner of the chatbot.

 In the EDI program, we accepted the challenge and built a conceptual solution for solving that problem.
 We constructed a chatbot flow discovery tool similar to process mining solutions that helps the manager of the chatbot track the specific details for every single path in the conversations.
-This gives the chatbot owner the power to know what is going on in the interactions and where the chatbot is failing to meet expectations, providing the same level of CS transparency in a company with 1m clients as you would expect to see in a company with 100 clients.
-Moreover, when critical signs are detected in the analysed chats, customer service agents are alerted who can react immediately.
+This gives the chatbot owner the power to know what is going on in the interactions.
+It is clearer where the chatbot is failing to meet expectations.
+This provides the same level of CS transparency in a company with 1m clients as you would expect to see in a company with 100 clients.
+Moreover, when the system detects critical signs in the chats, it alerts customer service agents who can react immediately.
 Actionability is crucial in the analysis platform to react fast and mitigate the bad experiences for the customers.

 As a team, we do a lot of reflection among us to improve the development process.
 Here are our thoughts: